ast-grep/ast-grep.github.io/website/advanced/core-concepts.md

 ## Significant vs Trivial

-ast-grep goes further beyond tree-sitter.
+ast-grep goes further beyond Tree-sitter.
 It has a concept about the "significance" of a node.
 * If a node is a named node or has a field relative to its parent, it is a **significant** node.
 * Otherwise, the node is a **trivial** node.

 :::warning Even significance is not enough
-Most tree-sitter languages do not encode all critical semantics in AST, the tree with named nodes only.
+Most Tree-sitter languages do not encode all critical semantics in AST, the tree with named nodes only.
 Even significant nodes are not sufficient to represent the meaning of code.
 We have to preserve some trivial nodes for precise matching.
 :::